-PROSEU’s research focused on collectives of RE Prosumers and investigated new business models, market regulations, social aspects of prosumerism, technology scenarios and energy policies across Europe.
-The project resulted in a wealth of reports and publications, all deliverables of the project can be found on the website https://proseu.eu.
+CE Delft was one of eleven partners from seven European countries collaborating over 2018–2021 on PROSEU, an EU-funded project aimed at mainstreaming the phenomenon of renewable energy prosumers in the European Energy Union, i.e. entities both producing and consuming RE.
+PROSEU’s research was focused on RE prosumer collectives and investigated new business models, market regulations, social aspects of prosumerism, technology scenarios and energy policies across Europe.
+The project has resulted in numerous reports and publications; all the project deliverables are available at https://proseu.eu.

 Role of CE Delft in PROSEU

 Within this project CE Delft worked on several tasks, most notably on the following: